Dance Science

 General Remarks

-For all majors offered in the Theatre & Dance Department, students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
+For all courses offered through the Department of Performing Arts (course prefix DAN), students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
 If a grade of "C-" or lower is earned, the student must repeat the course.

 Required Science Courses